Why Machine Vision Installations Fail

 "Light makes photography.
 Embrace light.
 Admire it.
 Love it.
 But above all, know light.
 Know it for all you are worth, and you will know the key to photography." ~ George Eastman

 Every good photographer knows lighting is key.
-The goal of proper lighting in industrial applications is to make the area of interest stand out from the rest of the image.
+The goal of proper lighting in machine vision applications is to make the area of interest stand out from the rest of the image.
+Think contrast.
 There are a half dozen or so lighting techniques and variations of each.
 Find the right one and your area of interest will pop out of the image.
 You can send SolVIS sample parts so we can use our extensive machine vision lab tools to find the ideal lighting solution for you.
 Or, you can take a deep dive on the subject by reading these two great white papers from Vision Online here and here.

-2. Insufficient resolution
+2. Insufficient resolution and optics

-A defect needs to show up at least 4 pixels wide.
+Your smallest defect needs to show up at least 4 pixels wide.
 Generally speaking, more pixels means better resolution of your defect, but comes at a higher financial, speed and computing cost.
 You need to think of the problem as you would in regular photography; your eyes find it much easier to discern a crisp, clear image versus a blurry image.
 The same holds true of your machine vision system.
 If the area of interest is not crisp and clear, your system won't stand a chance.
 Read our white paper on selecting camera resolution here.

 3. Expecting too much from the system